United Nations Convention Against Corruption

 The United Nations Convention Against Corruption (UNCAC) is the only legally binding international anti-corruption multilateral treaty.
-Negotiated by member states of the United Nations (UN) it has been adopted by the UN General Assembly in October 2003 and entered into force in December 2005.
+Negotiated by member states of the United Nations (UN) it was adopted by the UN General Assembly in October 2003 and entered into force in December 2005.
 The treaty recognises the importance of both preventive and punitive measures, addresses the cross-border nature of corruption with provisions on international cooperation and on the return of the proceeds of corruption.

-The UN Office on Drugs and Crime (UNODC) in Vienna serves as Secretariat for the UNCAC.
+The UN Office on Drugs and Crime (UNODC) in Vienna serves as the Secretariat for the UNCAC.
 UNCAC's goal is to reduce various types of corruption that can occur across country borders, such as trading in influence and abuse of power, as well as corruption in the private sector, such as embezzlement and money laundering.
 Another goal of the UNCAC is to strengthen international law enforcement and judicial cooperation between countries by providing effective legal mechanisms for international asset recovery.

-States Parties – countries that have ratified the Convention – are expected to cooperate in criminal matters and consider assisting each other in investigations of and proceedings in civil and administrative matters relating to corruption.
-The Convention further calls for the participation of civil society and non-governmental organisations in accountability processes and underlines the importance of citizens’ access to information.
+States Parties – countries that have ratified the convention – are expected to cooperate in criminal matters and consider assisting each other in investigations of and proceedings in civil and administrative matters relating to corruption.
+The Convention further calls for the participation of civil society and non-governmental organisations in accountability processes and underlines the importance of citizens' access to information.

-Signatures, ratifications and entry into force
+Signatures, ratifications, and entry into force

 UNCAC was adopted by the United Nations General Assembly on 31 October 2003 by Resolution 58/4.
 It was opened for signature in Mérida, Yucatán, Mexico, from 9 to 11 December 2003 and thereafter at UN headquarters in New York City.
-It was signed by 140 countries.
-As of December 2021, there are 189 parties, which includes 181 UN member states, the Cook Islands, Niue, the Holy See, the State of Palestine, and the European Union.
+It was signed by 141 countries.
+As of October 2023, there are 192 parties, which includes 187 UN member states, the Cook Islands, Niue, the Holy See, the State of Palestine, and the European Union.

-As of December 2021, the 9 UN member states that have not ratified the convention are (asterisk indicates that the state has signed the convention):
+As of September 26, 2025, the 6 UN member states that have not ratified the convention are (asterisk indicates that the state has signed the convention):

-Bhutan denounced the convention in October 2022, with effect 27 October 2023.